wenjiaz/content-api-docs/docs/content_search.md

     * Accepted values are all the fields name (See `show-fields` accepted values)
     * `snippet-pre` - Prefix the matched search term in the snippet response with specified value - *string*
     * `snippet-post` - Postfix the matched search term in the snippet response with specified value - *string*
-*   `show-refinements` - Refinements provide options for filtering your results further.
-You can see them at the bottom of the response.
-Each refinement tells you how many content items within your search would be returned if you also filtered by that tag or section. - *comma-seperated list of strings*
+*   `show-refinements` - Specify which refinements to return for the search result set.
+Refinements will help filter the query into more specific and useful results  - *comma-seperated list of strings*
     * `refinement-size` - Limit the number of refinements to the number specifed - *integer* - __Default: *10*__

 ## Example query